 How do we treat glaucoma?
 Currently, we reduce eye pressure to slow the worsening optic nerve damage, to preserve visual function and, most significantly, to preserve quality of life.

 The key to preserving vision is timely diagnosis and treatment, through regular complete eye examinations; and the purpose of glaucoma treatment is to allow the glaucoma patient to maintain his or her independence and quality of life.

-Article by Robert N. Weinreb, MD, Distinguished Professor of Ophthalmology and Director of the Hamilton Glaucoma Center at the University of California, San Diego in La Jolla, CA.
+Robert N. Weinreb, MD is Chair & Distinguished Professor of Ophthalmology, Director of the Shiley Eye Institute, and Director of the Hamilton Glaucoma Center at the University of California, San Diego in La Jolla, CA.